Map implemented as a linked-list of key-value pairs ("Associations").

 This prelude file proposes standard library features that may belong in the language (compiler-internal) prelude sometime, after some further experience and discussion.
 Until then, they live here.

-Module for interacting with Principals (users and canisters).
+Module for interacting with Principals (users, canisters, or other entities).

-Principals are used to identify entities that can interact with the Internet Computer.
-These entities are either users or canisters.
+Principals are used to identify entities that can interact with the Internet Computer including users or canisters.

 Example textual representation of Principals: